 If you are using the paper form, fill this section out by hand after you finish the rest of this report.
-You have the option to either: (1) take the completed form to a notary public where you will sign above the first line that says "Signature of Candidate/Officeholder (Declarant)" (an electronic signature is not acceptable) and your signature will be notarized, or (2) sign above both lines that say "Signature of Candidate/Officeholder (Declarant)" (an electronic signature of Candidate/Officeholder (Declarant)" (an electronic signature of Candidate/Officeholder (Declarant)" (an electronic signature is not acceptable), and fill out the unsworn declaration section.
+You have the option to either: (1) take the completed form to a notary public where you will sign above the first line that says "Signature of Candidate/Officeholder (Declarant)" (an electronic signature is not acceptable) and your signature will be notarized, or (2) sign above both lines that say "Signature of Candidate/Officeholder (Declarant)" (an electronic signature is not acceptable), and fill out the unsworn declaration section.

-19. C/OH (CANDIDATE/OFFICEHOLDER) NAME: Enter your full name.

-- 20. FILER ID: See instructions for Cover Sheet, page 1, section 1. - 21.
+- 19. C/OH (CANDIDATE/OFFICEHOLDER) NAME: Enter your full name. - 20.
+FILER ID: See instructions for Cover Sheet, page 1, section 1. - 21.
 SCHEDULE SUBTOTALS: Complete this section only after you have completed all applicable schedules.